-- A. The Permit Board may issue a multi-media permit incorporating a permit to construct air emissions equipment and/or a State Permit to Operate such equipment. - B. For purpose of these regulations, a multi-media permit incorporating a permit to construct shall be the same as a permit to construct.
+- A. The Permit Board may issue a multi-media permit incorporating a permit to construct air emissions equipment and/or a State Permit to Operate such equipment.
+Issuance of a multi-media permit shall comply with the public participation procedures of Rule 2.4.C., as applicable. - B. For purpose of these regulations, a multi-media permit incorporating a permit to construct shall be the same as a permit to construct.
 The procedures for applying for such a multi-media permit and the standards applicable to such a permit follow those for a permit to construct.
-These procedures and standards are found in Rules 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.7, 2.8, 2.9, and 2.10. - C. For purpose of these regulations, a multi-media permit incorporating a State Permit to Operate shall be the same as a State Permit to Operate.
+These procedures and standards are found in Rules 2.1 through 2.10. - C. For purpose of these regulations, a multi-media permit incorporating a State Permit to Operate shall be the same as a State Permit to Operate.
 The procedures for applying for such a multi-media permit and the standards applicable to such a permit follow those for a State Permit to Operate.
-These procedures and standards are found in Rule 2.1 through 2.4, and 2.6.

-- D. For purpose or these regulations, a multi-media general permit incorporating a permit to construct and/or a State Permit to Operate combined with certificate of coverage shall be the same as a permit to construct and/or a State Permit to Operate.
+These procedures and standards are found in Rule 2.1 through 2.4 and 2.6. - D. For purpose or these regulations, a multi-media general permit incorporating a permit to construct and/or a State Permit to Operate combined with certificate of coverage shall be the same as a permit to construct and/or a State Permit to Operate.
 The procedures for applying for coverage follow those for a general permit to construct and operate.
-These procedures are found in Rules 2.5 and 2.11 of these regulations. - E. Any stationary source of facility obtaining a multi-media permit under these provisions is subject to the permitting requirements found in Rule 2.1.C of these regulations.
+These procedures are found in Rules 2.5 and 2.11 of these regulations. - E. Any stationary source or facility obtaining a multi-media permit under these provisions is subject to the permitting requirements found in Rule 2.1.C. of these regulations.